-Do you wonder whether your baby cries as much as other babies?
+Do you wonder whether your baby cries too much?
 It’s useful to know what’s ‘normal’ so here we discuss how much crying you might expect.

-The trouble is every baby is different and so normal can be hard to define.
-A 2017 study of nearly 9,000 babies from around the world, found:
+The trouble is, every parent and baby is different and so normal can be hard to define.
+A 2017 review of studies from around the world found:

-- On average newborns tend to cry for around two hours a day in the first six weeks.
+- On average, babies cry for around two hours a day in the first six weeks.

 Some babies cry very little for the first two weeks of their lives because they are still sleepy and adapting to life outside the womb.
-As they start to become more awake and alert, they might start to cry more, making their presence known.
+As they start to become more awake and alert, they might start to cry more, letting you know what they need.

 Is this really normal?

 If you feel like your baby cries a lot, for a long time, and you find it hard to soothe them, you’re far from alone.
-In fact, between a third and a fifth of babies cry for long stretches, without an obvious reason, during the first three to four months of age (Stadtlander, 2016; Powell et al, 2018).
+In fact, between two in ten and five in ten babies cry for long stretches, without an obvious reason, during the first three to four months (Wolke et al, 2017).

 Will things get better?

 Any crying can be tough to cope with.
-The good news is that as you become more confident with your baby and they become more familiar with the world around them, they often start to feel more comfortable and less distressed.
-Their digestive system also begins to mature, which can help.
+The good news is that as you become more confident with your baby and they become more familiar with the world around them, you both start to relax and feel less distressed.

-When your baby is six to eight weeks old you might notice they start to cry a little less.
+When your baby is eight to nine weeks old, you might notice they start to cry a little less.
 In fact, babies aged 10 to 12 weeks tend to cry on average for around an hour per day.
-It still sounds a lot, but in fact this is about half the amount they cried as newborns up until the six week mark (Wolke et al, 2017) (James-Roberts, 2013).
+This still sounds like a lot, but in fact this is about half the amount they cried as newborns up until the six-week mark (St James-Roberts, 2013; Wolke et al, 2017).

 Katie*, a mum of two, shared her experience of excessive crying with her second baby:

-‘I spent every evening on that holiday pacing round the hotel with him screaming.
+"I spent every evening on that holiday pacing around the hotel with him screaming.
 We tried reflux medication, cranial osteopathy, you name it...but he just gradually calmed down given time.